 Solutions for Regression Testing in Agile Environment

-Before building that regression testing solution (strategy), we need to assemble some data beforehand.
+Before building that solution (strategy), we need to assemble some data beforehand.

-- Gather all the test cases that need to be executed.
+- Gather all the test cases to execute.

 - Find out all the enhancements that can be achieved in the test cases.

-- Outline what all scenarios can be automated and how?
+- Outline the scenarios to automate and how?

 Building a Regression Testing Strategy